temporalio/documentation/docs/security/how-to-use-claimmapper.md

 ---
-id: what-is-claimmapper
+id: how-to-use-claimmapper
-title: What is ClaimMapper?
+title: How to Use ClaimMapper
-sidebar_label: What is ClaimMapper?
+sidebar_label: How to Use ClaimMapper
 ---

 ## Overview